Cynthia Bryant, Esq.

 Cynthia Bryant, Esq., Member

-Cynthia Bryant served as special counsel at a federal government agency from 2016 -2023, managing a program designed to encourage employees to explore mediation as an alternative to resolve workplace conflict.
-In addition, she served as lead mediator for mediations at other federal agencies in the Washington, D.C. area.
-With a diverse legal career spanning two decades, she has handled telecom foreign ownership licenses and mergers, and investigated and adjudicated anti-fraud and anti-competitive behavior.
+Cynthia Bryant served over 20 years at the Federal Communications Commission.
+From 2000-2022, she worked as special counsel, managing a program designed to encourage employees to explore mediation as an alternative to resolve workplace conflict, handled telecom foreign ownership licenses and mergers, and investigated and adjudicated anti-fraud and anti-competitive behavior.

-Ms. Bryant is a member of the board of trustees of The Seeing Eye, a guide dog school, a former member of the board of governors at the University of Kansas Law School, and a member of Executive Women in Government, which prepares, promotes, supports, and mentors women for senior leadership positions in the federal government and military.
-In addition, Ms. Bryant is former president of the Benjamin Hooks Chapter of Blacks in Government, which mentors participants to maximize their career opportunities and provides a mechanism for inclusion, growth, and advocacy.
+Ms. Bryant is a former member of the board of trustees of The Seeing Eye, a guide dog school, and a former member of the board of governors at the University of Kansas Law School.
+In addition, Ms. Bryant is former president of the Benjamin Hooks Chapter of Blacks in Government, which mentors participants to maximize their career opportunities and provides a mechanism for growth and advocacy.
+She presently serves on the board of the Spencer Museum of Art in Lawrence, Kansas.

-Ms. Bryant received a bachelor’s degree in creative arts from Bradford College, a Juris Doctorate degree from the University of Kansas Law School, and an Master of Laws degree in International Legal Studies from the American University Washington College of Law.
-She is certified in mediation and negotiation by the Harvard Negotiation Institute, and in conflict coaching and facilitation by the Pepperdine Caruso School of Law Straus Institute for Dispute Resolution.
+Ms. Bryant received a bachelor’s degree in creative arts from Bradford College, a Juris Doctorate degree from the University of Kansas Law School, and a Master of Laws degree in International Legal Studies from the American University Washington College of Law.
+She is certified in mediation and negotiation by the Harvard Negotiation Institute and a certified CliftonStrengths coach.
 In addition, she is a graduate of the African American Federal Executive Association Fellows program, a one-year intensive leadership development program aimed at making participants highly competitive for positions in the Senior Executive Service.